lukeFalsina/Grab-n-Run/docs/tutorial.rst

 Quick start and tutorial
 ========================

-In this section you will see how to *retrieve and include Grab'n Run library* into your project (either by using Android Development Tool or Android Studio).
+In this section you will see how to *retrieve and include Grab'n Run library* into your project (either by using Android Studio ot the Android Development Tool).
 After this setup step a **brief tutorial** will explain how to use classes in the library to **secure** the *dynamic code loading operations*.

 Since this section is **introductory** and more descriptive, it should be read by those who are not familiar with this library or more in general with *class loading* in Android.
 On the other hand the :doc:`complementary` section provides a more complete and detailed view on *Grab'n Run* library and its insights, while :doc:`example` shows a simple use case of the concepts introduced here.